sambuddhac/MacroEnergy.jl/docs/src/User Guide/user_add_node.md

 ## Adding data and constraints

-You should add data and constraint to parameterize your Node.
+You should parameterize your new Node by adding data and constraints to the relevant fields of the JSON file.

-Details on the Node data and constraints can be found here.
+Details on the Node fields can be found in [the Nodes page of the manual](@ref "Nodes").

 Details on adding timeseries data can be found here.